Lynn9358/Classification-of-activities-based-on-smart-device/README.md

 ### Task 1
 **Model:**  Fro task 1 logistic regression model and Lasso regression model are used.

 **Evaluation:**  three-fold cv.
 The reason for using 3-fold cross-validation is that the ratio of subjects between the training and testing sets is 2:1, and using 3-fold cross-validation can make the model's evaluation closest to the real results.
+Also, this test and training set is splited based on subject index, so it is not evenly 3 portioned, however, it is a more accurate evaluation of model comparing to randomly and equally 3-portioned..

 **Lasso regression model:** For lasso regression, the baseline algorithm show a high accuracy with out optimized the lambda.
 And the accuracy can improve by optimized the lambda.

+**Logistic regression model:** All the 561 features are used as variables and the subject index are removed.
+For the baseline model, some static cases are misclassfied as dynamic cases, therefore the threshold is changed from 0 to -5 to improve accuracy.
+Based on different dataset, the best threshold can be different.
-**Logistic regression model:** All the 561 features are used as variables and the **Final result generating:** The final result are generated using logistic regression model with threshold of zero
+**Final result generating:** The final result are generated using logistic regression model with threshold of -5.

+### Task 2